Connected vehicles: Data and behavioural analysis insights

-After running for two years now, we’re ready to present some of our findings from the Sydney Mobility as a Service (MaaS) trial project.
+After running for two years we present here some of our findings from the Sydney Mobility as a Service (MaaS) trial project.

 This project will develop new highly efficient cybersecurity schemes to reverse engineer vehicular network communications.